UK phone-hacking victims condemn intrusion

 Most of the focus of the inquiry so far has fallen on News International, whose lawyer has admitted that phone-hacking was widespread until 2007, when one reporter was jailed, and possibly beyond.

-However, lawyer David Sherborne has made it clear that all papers' activities deserve to be scrutinised and reformed.
+However, lawyer David Sherborne has made it clear that all papers' activities deserve to be scrutinized and reformed.

 The inquiry, headed by senior judge Brian Leveson and due to last a year, will make recommendations that could have a lasting impact on the industry, lead to tighter media rules or at least an overhaul of the current system of self-regulation.